semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Working with jobs

-Apart from the `sem get` command that can be used for all kinds of resources, the commands for working with `jobs` cannot be used with the other types of Semaphore 2.0 resources.
 The list of commands for working with `jobs` includes the `sem attach`, `sem logs` and `sem port-forward` commands.

+Additionally, you can use the the `sem get` command for getting a list of all jobs or getting a description for a particular job.

+The `sem get jobs` command returns the list of all running jobs.

+The `sem get jobs --all` command returns the list of all recent jobs of the current organization, both running and finished.

 ### sem attach